 Grow in the right environment and right size pot

-Every auto-flowering strain is different because they stem from different original plants.
+Every autoflowering strain is different because they stem from different original plants.
 They can either have the Indica or Sativa background or have different frame sizes and shapes.
-However, the type of container you choose plays a major role as well.
+However, the type of container you choose for your autoflowers plants plays a major role as well.
 Some people use containers that are too small.
 Autoflowers require at least 7-gallon containers, but bigger sizes are preferred for bigger plant sizes to get great yields.
 Autoflowers love aerated soil that drains very well and pots with drainage holes to prevent root rot.

 Not only does overfeeding harm your plants, but it’s also a waste of your money.
-Autoflowers require minimal nutrients to grow healthily, so if you calibrate your feedings correctly, you should be able to spot-check your pH level for nutrient deficiencies and realize a higher return on your investment.
+Most autoflowers require minimal nutrients to grow healthily.
+Check your run-off pH, using a pH monitor to calibrate your feeding and prevent nutrient burn or lock out.

-If you’re growing auto-flowers, especially those that eat a lot of nutrients like gorilla glue or tangie automatic, you need to feed them heavily.
-However, if your nutrient schedule calls for 5ml per liter and you are afraid to overfeed, start with 2.5ml or even 1.25ml and then advance up the dosing ratio as needed.
+However, there are some autoflowers that are heavy feeders, such as gorilla glue or tangie automatic.
+For these strains, you need to feed them more heavily.
+If your nutrient schedule calls for 5ml per liter and you are afraid to overfeed, start with 2.5ml or even 1.25ml and then advance up the dosing ratio as needed.

 While it’s not a good idea to use nutrients during the beginning stages of growth, you should start as soon as flowering starts.
 A mild nutrient solution is fine for this stage.